ashuragi007-jpg/Collaborative-Story-Builder/docs/01-architecture.md

 - utils/
     * shared frontend helper such as:
         * translate.mjs
+- styels/
+    * contains all CSS files used for different pages.
+Such as:
+        * editor.css
+        * indexStyle.css
+        * Loginstyle.css
 Two main frontend entry points are:
 - loginApp.mjs: handles user login, creating account and account management
 - storyBuilderApp.mjs: